fallfish/zapraid/README.md

 * zapraid_spdk, storing modified SPDK, with added SPDK bdev module for zapraid
 * zapraid_femu, storing modified FEMU, with added ZNS SSD latency emulation functionality
 * scripts, storing neccessary scripts for running all the experiments
+* patches, storing our modifications to SPDK and FEMU

 ## Building Guide
 * Be sure to read this building guide before proceeding, and be sure to read every scripts before running it when doing experiments.